 They must develop strategies to differentiate themselves and attract customers.

-Monetization is only possible with a 5G billing system
+Monetization is Only Possible with a 5G Billing System

 Even without 5G, the telecommunication industry already needs a capable and advanced billing system.
-Probably the most advanced one of all major industries out there.

 In fact, there are only a few enterprise-level telecom charging, billing and revenue management platforms on the market capable of supporting the operations Telcos are handling today.